meta pixel

 3. Appoint an executor: Choose someone you trust to carry out the instructions in your will.
 This person will be responsible for managing your estate and ensuring your wishes are followed.

-4. Consult a lawyer or legal professional: They can help you draft a legally binding Will that meets all legal requirements and ensure you have the document signed and witnessed.
+4. Consult a lawyer or legal professional: They can help you draft a legally binding will that meets all legal requirements and ensure you have the document signed and witnessed.

 This information is of a general nature and is not intended as personalised financial advice.
 RIVAL Wealth is a Financial Advice Provider (FAP) licenced by the Financial Markets Authority to provide financial advice.
 Our disclosure document is located at rivalwealth.co.nz or a written copy is available on request